cositehq/sanity-plugin-simpler-color-input/README.md

 ### Color list

 To add list of predefined selectable color swatches for the user to choose from use `colorList`.
+Supports hexadecimal, RGB, or HSL color values.
+See [legal CSS color values](https://www.w3schools.com/cssref/css_colors_legal.php) for specification.

 ```js
 // ...fields...